Ultimate Guide

 Keep your email marketing lists and communications up-to-date with this Zapier integration between Mailchimp and Arlo.
 When a new contact subscribes to a newsletter or registers for a course in Arlo, it will automatically add/update a new Mailchimp subscriber.
 Then set-up automated communications in Mailchimp, triggered by actions in Arlo.
 For example, send an email to complete a survey when someone completes a course.

-Integrate Google Analytics Ecommerce tracking to find out what users are buying through your site; including information such as the transaction value, time to purchase, and campaign which generated the sales.
+Integrate Google Analytics to find out what users are buying through your site; including information such as the transaction value, time to purchase, and the campaign that generated the most sales.

 With the SurveyMonkey integration you can automatically send feedback surveys after an event or course to gauge its success.
 Compare the relative performance of each course, the presenters, and the facilities used and use the data for continuous improvement.
 Publish positive feedback on your website and use them in your marketing campaigns!